awesomemotive/wp-simple-pay-lite/readme.txt

 * New: Form Builder - add per-form confirmation and email messages.
 * Fix: Form Preview - avoid calling wp_head() more than once.

-= Stripe Payment Forms v4.7.8 - August 2, 2023 =

-* New: Add "Automations" tab to the form builder.
-* Fix: Ensure at least one payment method is active when updating a payment form.